zmcx16/AxisTradeCult/README.md

 1. jealous/stockstats - (https://github.com/jealous/stockstats) -  BSD 3-Clause

 # License
-This project is licensed under the terms of the GPL-3.0 license.
+This project is licensed under the terms of the MIT license.